DevonHope/pdfcombine/README.md

-# pdfCombine
+# PDFCombine

 ## Description
-The PDFCombine software can be used in three different ways as of right now.\\
+The PDFCombine software can be used in three different ways as of right now.
+The headless python script simply combines all pdf files in the folder is it is in or a folder that is specified by the command line.
+The GUI python script can convert files from .pptx, .ppt, .doc, and .docx to .pdf and then combine them all into one PDF.
+The Latex file combines all listed PDF files into one Latex PDF.

-    - A Python script using no GUI\
+- A Python script, headless
+    - Combines all PDFs in a given folder.\
+    __location:__ ```auto python/auto-pdfcombine.py```

-    - A Python script using a GUI\
+- A Python script, GUI
+    - Converts from any PowerPoint or Word Document file into PDF and combines them into one PDF.\
+    __location:__ ```auto python/py2pdf-gui.py```

 - A Latex script

-### python
-Combines all given pdfs in a given directory or the directory that the python file is in.
+    - Combines all PDFs listed in the file.\

-### latex
-Combines all given pdfs in the directory of the latex file.
-The latex file in the 'non-auto latex' folder needs to be updated manually.
+    __location:__ ```non-auto tex/pdfCombine.tex```

 ## Use
 ### python